 - According to research studies, snow leopards are good swimmers.

-- The GPS collaring data and camera traps reveal the swimming of snow leopard across streams and deep rivers considered as impossible to cross.
+- The GPS collaring data and camera traps reveal the swimming of snow leopards across streams and deep rivers considered as impossible to cross.

 - Researchers of the Nature Conservation Foundation (NCF) found a dripping-wet snow leopard in their camera traps during a recent snow leopards’ population study in the Pin Valley National Park of India.
 The camera was placed near the Pin River, which is a fast-flowing tributary and was 15 to 30 meters wide at that time when the snow leopard was crossing.